 This announcement contains certain forward-looking statements within the meaning of the federal securities laws, including statements regarding the services offered by ReNew Energy Global, the markets in which ReNew Energy Global operates and ReNew Energy Global's future potential financial and operational results.
 These forward-looking statements generally are identified by the words "believe," "project," "expect," "anticipate," "estimate," "intend," "strategy," "future," "opportunity," "plan," "may," "should," "will," "would," "will be," "will continue," "will likely result," and similar expressions.
 Forward-looking statements are predictions, projections and other statements about future events that are based on current expectations and assumptions and, as a result, are subject to risks and uncertainties.
-Many factors could cause actual future events to differ materially from the forward-looking statements in this announcement, including but not limited to, the ability to implement business plans, forecasts, and other expectations, the ability to identify and realize additional opportunities, and potential changes and developments in the highly competitive renewable energy global's annual report on Form 20-F filed with the Securities and Exchange Commission (the "SEC") on July 25, 2022 and other documents filed by ReNew Energy Global from time to time with the SEC.
+Many factors could cause actual future events to differ materially from the forward-looking statements in this announcement, including but not limited to, the ability to implement business plans, forecasts, and other expectations, the ability to identify and realize additional opportunities, and potential changes and developments in the highly competitive renewable energy and related industries.
+The foregoing list of factors is not exhaustive.
+You should carefully consider the foregoing factors and the other risks and uncertainties described in ReNew Energy Global's annual report on Form 20-F filed with the Securities and Exchange Commission (the "SEC") on July 25, 2022 and other documents filed by ReNew Energy Global from time to time with the SEC.
 These filings identify and address other important risks and uncertainties that could cause actual events and results to differ materially from those contained in the forward-looking statements.
 Forward-looking statements speak only as of the date they are made.
-Readers are cautioned not to put undue reliance on forward-looking statements, and ReNew Energy Global assumes no obligation and does not intend to update or revise these forward-looking statements, whether as a result of new information, future events, or otherwise.
-ReNew Energy Global gives no assurance that it will achieve its expectations.
+Readers are cautioned not to put undue reliance on forward-looking statements, and ReNew Energy Global gives no assurance that it will achieve its expectations.